TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.1.3**
+- Fixed morphling's being morphed during meetings
+- Fixed hide player names hiding the player's name during meetings
+- Added an option to the mayor: "Number Of Remote Meetings", so that the amount of mobile meetings is limited.

 **Version 4.1.2**
 - Made some general performance fixes.
 Special thanks to [probablyadnf](https://github.com/simonkellly)